PolymerLabs/start-lit-element/README.md

 ## Browser compatibility and performance

-At the time of writing (November 8 2018) this app was scoring 100% on all Lighthouse audits when deployed, and was working fine on the most recent versions of Chrome, Safari and Firefox.
+At the time of writing (Dec 11 2018) this app was scoring 100% on all Lighthouse audits when deployed, and was working fine on the most recent versions of Chrome, Safari, Firefox, and Edge.

-Other browsers not tested - let me know of any [issues](https://github.com/PolymerLabs/start-lit-element/issues).
+Let me know of any [issues](https://github.com/PolymerLabs/start-lit-element/issues).

 ## Known issues